Welcome to Vandewater: 543 West 122nd Street

-The architecture is by the much celebrated SLCE and lends the building an air of classic aesthetic and idyllic history.
-The façade is a handsome combination of classic and sophisticated aesthetic and inside the residences, oversized windows give its residents clear, dazzling views of the Hudson River, Central Park and of the Manhattan skyline from the tallest building in the neighborhood.
+The architecture is by the much-celebrated SLCE and lends the building an air of classic aesthetic and idyllic history.
+The façade is a handsome combination of classic and sophisticated aesthetics and inside the residences, oversized windows give its residents clear, dazzling views of the Hudson River, Central Park, and of the Manhattan skyline from the tallest building in the neighborhood.

-The building's radius offers multiple recreational spots for the enjoyment of the residents and the vigor and vivacity of the neighborhood gives you the perfect taste of the typical New York City life.
-A carefully-curated amenities and services package includes a Wright Fit gym, private gardens, outdoor dining, a landscapes motor court, arts space, a new residence hall and a library.
+The building's radius offers multiple recreational spots for the enjoyment of the residents and the vigor and vivacity of the neighborhood give you the perfect taste of typical New York City life.
+A carefully-curated amenities and services package includes a Wright Fit gym, private gardens, outdoor dining, a landscaped motor court, art space, a new residence hall, and a library.

 Savanna’s 170-unit Condo Development On West 122nd Street would span just 0ver 315,670 square feet.

 The firm, led by Christopher Schlank and Nicholas Bienstock, had filed a “test-the-market”

 application for the project with the New York state Attorney General’s office last month.
 The building will be called the Vandewater, Curbed reported, after the original name of Morningside Heights — Vandewater Heights.